snphillips/LED-Candle/README.md

 - Have the parts listed in the Parts section below, plus wire, solder, flux & soldering iron
 - If you want to generate your own animations, have Python & FFmpeg installed on your computer (the leading multimedia framework): https://ffmpeg.org/

-## How to Install Software onto Pro Trinket
+## How to Install Software onto Adafruit ItsyBitsy MO Express

 First, install the [Arduino IDE](https://www.arduino.cc/en/software).